wuyuntao/kopi/docs/kopi/logging.md

 A simple logging library that improve the original console with timeline and custom tag support.

-## Logging levels

-Just like `console`, a logger has 4 logging levels in a specific order
+Just like `console`, a logger has four logging levels in a specific order.

 ```
 LOG < INFO < WARN < ERROR